Beetle: As food and medicine

 Beetles are the most widely eaten insects, with about 344 species used as food, usually at the larval stage.
 The mealworm (the larva of the darkling beetle) and the rhinoceros beetle are among the species commonly eaten.
 A wide range of species is also used in folk medicine to treat those suffering from a variety of disorders and illnesses, though this is done without clinical studies supporting the efficacy of such treatments.

 As biodiversity indicators

 Due to their habitat specificity, many species of beetles have been suggested as suitable as indicators, their presence, numbers, or absence providing a measure of habitat quality.
-Predatory beetles such as the tiger beetles (Cicindelidae) have found scientific use as an indicator taxon for measuring regional patterns of biodiversity.
+Predatory beetles such as the tiger beetles (Cicindelidae) have found scientific use as indicator species for measuring regional patterns of biodiversity.
 They are suitable for this as their taxonomy is stable; their life history is well described; they are large and simple to observe when visiting a site; they occur around the world in many habitats, with species specialised to particular habitats; and their occurrence by species accurately indicates other species, both vertebrate and invertebrate.
 According to the habitats, many other groups such as the rove beetles in human-modified habitats, dung beetles in savannas and saproxylic beetles in forests have been suggested as potential indicator species.